 Chicago Community And Worker’s Rights is an active member of different organizations and coalitions, below you can find a brief description:

-CCWR is an active member of Raise the Floor, alliance of Illinois-based worker centers.
-Chicago Community collaborates in the meetings and campaigns, provides testimonies, and refers workers to the legal department.
+Raise the Floor, an alliance of Illinois-based worker centers.
+Chicago Community collaborates in the meetings and campaigns, provides testimonies, and refers workers to their legal department.

 Organized Communities Against Deportation and the Not1More campaign, focusing on stopping the deportation of community members.
 The organization helps organize phone-bankings, petition signing, and rallies.